Mixed Hodge structure on local cohomology with support in determinantal varieties: The Hodge filtration

-The induced filtrations on each of the simple composition factors start in the following levels (from left to right): $4$, $3$, $6$, $5$, $4$, and the generation level of the Hodge filtration on each of the four nonzero local cohomology modules is $4$, $6$, $5$, $4$, respectively. \end{example}
+The induced filtrations on each of the simple composition factors start in the following levels: $4$, $3$, $6$, $5$, $4$, and the generation level of the Hodge filtration on each of the local cohomology modules is $4$, $6$, $5$, $4$, respectively. \end{example}